Talisman: Islamic talismanic bowls

-In the Quran, magic is introduced by the two angels of Babel, Harūt and Marūt.
-Magic, or sihr, was seen as a supernatural force existing in the natural world that could cure disease with charms and spells.
-Many bowls were inscribed with text explaining what this bowl should be used to cure (i.e. colic, childbirth, a nosebleed etc.) as well as instructions of how to use it.
+In medieval Islamic and broader Near Eastern traditions, sihr was understood in some contexts as a supernatural force associated with healing practices using charms and spells.
+Many bowls were inscribed with Quranic verses alongside text explaining what this bowl should be used to cure (i.e. colic, childbirth, a nosebleed etc.) as well as instructions of how to use it.
 The bronzed engraved "Magic Bowl" from Syria c.
-1200 is an example of a dish used to ease childbirth as well as ease the sting of a scorpion and bite of a mad dog, according to the Quranic inscriptions on the inside of the bowl.
+1200 is an example of a dish used to ease childbirth as well as ease the sting of a scorpion and bite of a mad dog, according to the inscriptions on the inside of the bowl.
 Inscribed on this bowl are also suggestions that the person inflicted with the disease or bite, does not need to be the one to consume the liquid from the bowl.
 It could be taken by somebody around or associated to the inflicted person, but it does not mention how the magic is transferred to the person in need of help.
 This specific bowl was also used for barakah when the bowl was filled with water and sat overnight to absorb healing powers.